American Knife and Tool Institute

 Restrictions on Sale or Transfer:

 It is unlawful to sell or furnish a “bowie knife” or “dirk” to a minor § 14-315.
-It is also unlawful to sell or transfer a ballistic knife.
+It is also illegal to sell or transfer a ballistic knife to anyone.

 Restrictions on Carry in Specific Locations/Circumstances:

 It is unlawful to possess or carry, openly or concealed, any bowie knife, switchblade, dirk, dagger or other pointed or sharp-edged instrument on school property.
-It also unlawful to cause, encourage, or aid any minor to do so.
-School property includes K through 12, trade schools, colleges and universities. § 14-269.2
+It is also unlawful to cause, encourage, or aid any minor to do so.
+School property includes K through 12, trade schools, colleges, and universities. § 14-269.2 This same class of knives may not be possessed by spectators or persons participating in any parade, funeral procession, picket line, or demonstration upon any private health care facility or on public property.

 It is lawful to possess an “ordinary” pocketknife in the State Capitol Building or the grounds thereof.
-All weapons are prohibited from the state Executive Mansion and most other government buildings to include court facilities. § 14-269.4
+All weapons are prohibited from the state Executive Mansion and most other government buildings, including court facilities. § 14-269.4

 Statewide Preemption: